jasangill1/ExcelGPT/README.md

 npm install
 npm run dev
 ```
+make sure to change the ports to the flask ports normally shows up once server starts

 The application can be deployed on platforms such as Heroku or Vercel.
 For Heroku, a `Procfile` is included to specify the web server configuration.